International Rankings

 Results of the current ranking

-In a nationwide comparison with 50 other universities, the University of Freiburg took seventh place in the overall ranking of the ‘QS World University Rankings: Sustainability 2025’.
-The University of Freiburg scored particularly well in the ‘Environmental Impact’ category.
-It is ranked third in Germany in this category.
-In this category, the top rankings in the areas of ‘Environmental Education’ and ‘Environmental Research’ should be emphasised.
-In the area of ‘Environmental Education’, the University of Freiburg achieved second place nationally and 47th place internationally, while in the area of ‘Social Impact’, the University of Freiburg achieved fourth place nationally and 32nd place internationally in the area of ‘Health and Wellbeing’.
-In the overall ranking, the University of Freiburg is in 104th place worldwide.
+In a nationwide comparison with 64 other universities, the University of Freiburg ranks 5th in the overall ranking of the ‘QS World University Rankings: Sustainability 2026’.
+The University of Freiburg scores particularly well in the ‘Environmental Impact’ category.
+It ranks 5th in this category in Germany.
+Noteworthy in this category are the top rankings in the areas of ‘Environmental Education’ and ‘Environmental Research’.
+In the area of ‘Environmental Education’, the University of Freiburg ranks 1st nationally and 53rd internationally.
+As the second-best university nationally, the University of Freiburg is listed internationally at 37th place in the area of ‘Environmental Research’.
+In the ‘Social Impact’ category, the University of Freiburg ranks 4th nationally and 32nd internationally in the ‘Health and Wellbeing’ area.
+In the overall ranking, the University of Freiburg ranks 118th worldwide.

 Methodology